All of the Electric Vehicles Still Eligible for an EV Tax Credit in 2023

 VolkswagenID.4 S2023EV$7,500$80,000Yes

-The following plugin hybrid electric vehicles (PHEVs) that were placed in service in 2023 starting January 1, 2023 through April 17, 2023 were eligible for a Clean Vehicle Tax Credit:
+The following plugin hybrid electric vehicles (PHEVs) that were placed in service in 2023 from January 1, 2023 through April 17, 2023 were eligible for a Clean Vehicle Tax Credit:

 Manufacturer:Model:Model Year:Vehicle Type:Credit Amount:MSRP Limit:Assembled in North America?